 Read more about chemicals

-On a product level, we can reduce our water impact by choosing more sustainable materials.
-For example, Better Cotton and organic cotton is produced with more sustainable cultivation methods where using less water is one part.
+On a product level, we can choose materials with less impact on natural resources.
+For example, organic cotton is grown using less water compared to conventional cotton.
 But above all, by replacing some of the cotton with recycled cotton, thousands of litres of water can be saved.Read more about materials

-We can also reduce our water impact by using more sustainable processes for washing, printing, dyeing and finishing in the production.
-Our Better Denim assortment is one of our front runners when it comes to more sustainable processes.Read more about Better Denim
+We can also reduce our water impact by using more resource efficient processes for washing, printing, dyeing and finishing in the production.
+Our Better Denim assortment is one of our front runners when it comes to more resource efficient processes.Read more about Better Denim

 Besides working on a product level with specific processes, we also work with water management at factory level.
 We score our suppliers on their water consumption and waste water production.
 We have an environmental code that sets requirements for our suppliers regarding water treatment, handling of chemicals, waste treatment and emissions that our wet process suppliers have to undertake.